lelebus/wcms-onboarding/README.md

 ### v3-selection.ods
 This file contains the wines matched by the matching algorithm.
 Some matches need to be checked manually.

- - run the matching script to generate the draft file `v3-selection-draft.ods`
+ - Run the matching script to generate the draft file `v3-selection-draft.ods`

 ```bash
 python generate-v3-selection.py <CLIENT_NAME>